What do the Irish really drink? Guinness? Tea? Irish whiskey?

 Club Rock Shandy

 In 1950, Club Lemon was launched as a sister product.
 Sometime later, a director of the C&C drinks group would discover a new drink by accident: Frank Murphy from Blackrock in Co.
-Dublin enjoyed mixing the Club Orange and Club Lemon, resulting in a refreshing drink which would become known as Club Rock Shandy.
+Dublin enjoyed mixing the Club Orange and Club Lemon, resulting in a refreshing drink that would become known as Club Rock Shandy.

 This lethal concoction is usually made from remnants of barley or potatoes.
 Also known as Moonshine, the distillation of the spirit has been banned in Ireland since 1661 because of its high potency.
 Despite this, many people continue to distill the beverage for personal consumption.
 Some Irish companies, such as Bunratty Irish Potcheen, distill a beverage that is significantly weaker than the traditional tipple.

 * Originally published in 2013, updated in May 2020.